mariasfiraiala/GSoC-Shadow-Stack/README.md

 The biggest part of my work went into crafting the **[Shadow Stack PR](https://github.com/unikraft/unikraft/pull/505)**, which should be upstream once the `0.12 Epimetheus` Unikraft release is out.

-This PR aims to bring Shadow Stack support to both simple and complex apps, even though work is still pending in order to fix some bugs regarding the multithreading Shadow Stack implementation.
+This PR aims to bring Shadow Stack support to both single threaded and multithreading apps, even though work is still pending in order to fix some bugs regarding the multithreading Shadow Stack implementation.

 ## Sidequests

-Besides providing the aforementioned PR, critical to the fully integration of my work was ensuring that the most used complex apps on the `AArch64` architecture were functional.
+Besides providing the aforementioned PR, critical to the full integration of my work was ensuring that the most used complex apps on the `AArch64` architecture were functional.

 This matrix, which can also be found [here](https://github.com/mariasfiraiala/scs-work/blob/master/unikraft-scs/unikraft-scs-for-complex-apps.md)